Member in the Spotlight: SHARE Foundation

-This is the fifth article of the series “EDRi member in the Spotlight” in which our members have the opportunity to introduce themselves and their work in depth.
+This is the 5th article of the series “EDRi member in the Spotlight“, in which our members have the opportunity to present themselves and their work in depth.

 1. Who are you and what is your organisation’s goal and mission?